uberflyx/uberflyx.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: Publications
 description: These are my journal papers and selected conference proceedings in reverse chronological order.
-Please see my Google Scholar for up-to-date or a more comprehensive list.
+Please see my <a href='https://scholar.google.com/citations?user=5iMfGscAAAAJ'>Google Scholar</a> for up-to-date or a more comprehensive list.
 nav: true
 nav_order: 2
 ---